 To index typed catalog content on a site, install the NuGet package EPiServer.Find.Commerce.
-Catalog content is indexed in the same way that pages are indexed in CMS.
+Catalog content is indexed in the same way that pages are indexed in Optimizely Content Management System (CMS).
 Use the indexed items when you make queries against the native Optimizely Search & Navigation API.

 The FindSearchProvider, which is used by the search provider system, gets no hits from items indexed using EPiServer.Find.Commerce.